Your Defense to Credit Card Fraud Charges in Miami

 Your Legal Defense

-If you have been charged with credit card fraud in Miami, your best defense is to contact a Miami white collar crime attorney right away.
+If you have been charged with credit card fraud in Miami, your best defense is to contact a Miami white collar crime lawyer right away.
 We can help you come up with a viable to defense to the charges brought against you.
 Once defense to credit card fraud involves mistaken identify.
 Because it is not always clear who committed the crime, we may be able to convince the judge and jury that the prosecutor has the wrong guy—especially if there is a lack of evidence to prove otherwise.
 Another defense we can utilize is to claim that you had authorization to use the card.
 If you can prove that the cardholder gave you permission to use his or her card, the charges against you will be dropped, as it is not a crime to use someone else’s card with their permission.

-Consult a Miami White Collar Crime Attorney
+Consult a Miami White Collar Crime Lawyer

 At The Baez Law Firm, we advocate for the accused and fight aggressively to get the charges against the dropped, or at the very least reduced.
-If you or a loved one has recently been charged with credit card fraud in Miami, Orlando, or the surrounding areas, contact The Baez Law Firm at 800-588-BAEZ to meet with an experienced criminal defense attorney right away.
+If you or a loved one has recently been charged with credit card fraud in Miami, Orlando, or the surrounding areas, contact The Baez Law Firm at 800-588-BAEZ to meet with an experienced criminal defense lawyer right away.